TO BE ELIGIBLE TO VOTE IN HAYS COUNTY, YOU MUST:

 The request must state the address at which you are registered to vote, one of the above conditions for requesting a ballot, the address to which you want the ballot mailed, and your signature.
 If the ballot is not to be mailed outside the County and not to the address at which you are registered, you must give an explanation as to the address such as nursing home, hospital, etc.

-Applications for ballot by mail may not be submitted more than 60 days before Election Day and must be received by this office no later than the 9th day (11th day if election day is a Tuesday) before Election Day.
+Applications for ballot by mail may be submitted throughout the calendar year beginning January 1 and must be received by this office no later than the 11th day before Election Day.
+If the 11th day is a weekend or holiday, the deadline is the first preceding business day.
+For a Tuesday election, the deadline falls on the preceding Friday (11th day).
 All voted ballots that are returned on or before Election Day will be counted.
 Voted ballots mailed from outside the United States may be counted if clearly postmarked on or before Election Day and received by the Elections Administrator not later than the fifth day after Election Day

 Special conditions are available for persons who become hospitalized or suffer a death in the family after the close of the regular application deadline.
 Specific guidelines must be met to be eligible.
 Please contact our office for further information.